 I think Dr. Dewey’s theory may be stated as follows.
 The relations of an organism to its environment are sometimes satisfactory to the organism, sometimes unsatisfactory.
 When they are unsatisfactory, the situation may be improved by mutual adjustment.
 When the alterations by means of which the situation is improved are mainly on the side of the organism—they are never wholly on either side—the process is called “inquiry.”
 For example: during a battle you are mainly concerned to alter the environment, i.e., the enemy; but during the preceding period of reconnaissance you are mainly concerned to adapt your own forces to his dispositions.
 This earlier period is called “inquiry.”

 History of Western Philosophy (201:824)

-In his later lectures Dewey presents an attitudinal approach to problem solving that is important for the Crisis Counselor.
-While Russell emphasizes Dewey’s pragmatic approach or frame of action of the inquirer, The Quest for Certainty Dewey writes: “Here is where ordinary thinking and thinking that is scrupulous diverge...
+In his later lectures Dewey presents an attitudinal approach to Problem Solving that is important for the Crisis Counselor.
+While Russell emphasizes Dewey’s pragmatic approach or frame of action of the inquirer, in The Quest for Certainty Dewey writes: “Here is where ordinary thinking and thinking that is scrupulous diverge...
 The natural man is impatient with doubt and suspense...
-A disciplined mind take delight in the problematic, and cherishes it until a way out is found that approves itself upon examination...
+A disciplined mind takes delight in the problematic, and cherishes it until a way out is found that approves itself upon examination...
 The questionable becomes an active questioning, a search; the desire for emotion of certitude gives place to quest for the objects by which the obscure and unsettled may be developed into the stable and clear.
 The scientific attitude may almost be defined as that which is capable of enjoying the doubtful.”
 (51:182).